Serving Charlotte, Gaston + Mecklenburg

 What does crawlspace encapsulation include?

-Crawlspace encapsulation includes ground liner installation, wall treatment, seam sealing, pier wrapping, vent sealing, access improvement, drainage planning, insulation review, and dehumidifier-ready moisture control when the home needs it.
+Crawlspace encapsulation includes ground liner installation, wall treatment, seam sealing, pier wrapping, vent sealing, access improvements, drainage corrections, insulation replacement, and dehumidifier installation when the home needs it.

 Is crawlspace encapsulation different from a vapor barrier?